Grupo Modelo

-Prior ownership

-María Asunción Aramburuzabala, known as Mariasun, is Mexico's second wealthiest woman and inherited her stake in Grupo Modelo.
+In May 2023, Modelo Especial became the top selling beer in the United States by retail dollar sales, surpassing Bud Light.
+While both beers are owned by the same parent company outside of the United States, the Modelo brand is owned by Constellation Brands in the US and therefore is not affiliated with AB InBev.

 Grupo Modelo

+Grupo Modelo began in 1925, and its founders were a group of twenty-five Spanish immigrants among whom stood out: Braulio Iriarte, owner of bakeries and Molino Euzkaro, in Mexico City, and Martín Oyamburu, industrialist, banker and landowner, founder of Hulera Euzkadi, Banco Crédito Español de México, S.A., and oil fields in the Veracruz area and dairy ranches in the Lindavista area, inaugurated the Modelo Brewery, and three years later the marketing of the Modelo, Negra Modelo and Corona brands would begin, which In 1928 they reached 8 million bottles sold.

-Grupo Modelo, founded in 1925, is the leader in Mexico in beer production, distribution and marketing, with 63.0% of the total (domestic and export) market share, as of December 31, 2008.
+Grupo Modelo is the leader in Mexico in beer production, distribution and marketing, with 63.0% of the total (domestic and export) market share, as of December 31, 2008.
 It has seven brewing plants in Mexico, with a total annual installed capacity of 60 million hectoliters.
 It is the importer of Anheuser-Busch InBev's products in Mexico, including Budweiser, Bud Light and O'Doul's.
 It also imports the Chinese Tsingtao Brewery brand and the Danish beer Carlsberg.
 Through a partnership with Nestlé Waters, it produces and distributes in Mexico the bottled water brands Sta.
 María and Nestlé Pureza Vital, among others.